 For centuries, the Siberian Forest cat was just another landrace variety of a domestic cat in Russia.
 Ever since the 1980s, however, these mystical cats have developed into a formal breed with the declared standards.
-The Siberian Forest is considered an ancient cat, believed to be one of the possible ancestors of all modern long-haired cats.
-This is the story of the luxurious Russian national animal!
+Siberian Forest is considered an ancient cat, believed to be one of the possible ancestors of all modern long-haired cats.

 Health and care